What creates loyal customers that come back time and time again? How long does your average customer stick around?

 - Provide exit offer at checkout

-Although acquiring new customers is important to every business, mining customer lifetime value creates possibilities of unlocking huge value.
+Acquiring new customers is important to every business, and mining customer lifetime value unlocks huge potential for growth.

 Download the full report.